Skip to content

 Auto Collection

-Achieved by enabling enableUserResource through configuration FTRUMManager().setConfig.
+Enable enableUserResource through configuration FTRUMManager().setConfig.

 Custom Resource

-Usage Method
+Usage

-/// Start resource request
+///Start resource request

-/// [key] Unique ID
+/// [key] unique id

-/// [property] Additional property parameter (optional)
+/// [property] additional property parameters (optional)

 Future<void> startResource(String key, {Map<String, String>? property})

-/// End resource request
+///End resource request

-/// [key] Unique ID
+/// [key] unique id

-/// [property] Additional property parameter (optional)
+/// [property] additional property parameters (optional)

 Future<void> stopResource(String key, {Map<String, String>? property})